This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Other things you can do to manage your diabetes:

 - Wear medical alert jewelry or carry a card that says you have diabetes.
-Ask your healthcare provider where to get these items.
+Ask your care team provider where to get these items.

 - Be safe when you learn to drive.
 Check your blood sugar before you drive.
-If your blood sugar is low, treat it with 15 grams of carbohydrate and wait for your blood sugar to go back to normal.
+If your blood sugar is low, have 15 grams of carbohydrate and wait for it to go back to normal.
 Keep snacks that contain carbohydrate in the car.
-If you feel like your blood sugar is low, pull over and check your blood sugar.
+If you feel like your blood sugar is low, pull over and check it.
 Treat your blood sugar before you start driving again, if needed.

 You may need to return to have your A1c every 3 months.
 An A1c test shows the average amount of sugar in your blood over the past 2 to 3 months.
 Your A1c should be less than 7.5%.
 You may also need to return at least once each year to have your feet checked.